-If an individual is domiciled in Canada at his or her time of death, his or her estate will be administered in accordance with the law of the province in which he or she was domiciled.
+If an individual is domiciled in Canada at the time of their death, their estate will be administered in accordance with the law of the province in which they were domiciled.
 The province would also be the appropriate place to commence proceedings involving that person's estate, other than those involving real property situated in another jurisdiction.

 Residency in Canada

 Permanent residency is granted on the basis of a points system, which takes into account the education, age, language skills, and work experience of the applicant.
 Different programmes may be available to different categories of applicants who are interested in becoming permanent residents of Canada.